robotics-upo/nix_simulator/README.md

 ### Mapping

-To launch the mapping features you will need two more packages, the LOAM(branch final) and the nix_launchers (branch simulation_features).
+To launch the mapping features you will need three more packages, the LOAM(branch final) and the nix_launchers (branch simulation_features).
 In order to compile and run the loam package you need to install [ceres solver](http://ceres-solver.org/installation.html) before.

 ```
 git clone -b final https://github.com/robotics-upo/a-loam.git